Passengers from 35 countries were on board the Ethiopian Airlines flight from Addis Ababa to Nairobi that crashed on 10 March, killing 157 people.

 Ayantu Girma was also part of the hosting crew.
 Her father Girma Lelissa told the Ethiopian news site The Reporter that the 24 year old had been an air hostess for just two years.
 He added that he would find it difficult to believe the news unless he got and buried her body.

-Joanna Toole, 36, was from Exmouth but was living in Rome, her father Adrian Toole said.
+Joanna Toole, 36, was one of seven Britons killed in the crash.
+She was from Exmouth but was living in Rome, her father Adrian Toole said.
 He paid tribute to her 15 years working in international animal welfare organisations.

 "I'm very proud of what she achieved.
 It's just tragic that she couldn't carry on to further her career and achieve more," he told the BBC.
 "She was very well known in her own line of business and we've had many tributes already paid to her."